McLaren-College/employeeRegistrationWithMaterialUI/README.md

+# Day 36
-# Employee Registration With Material UI
+## Employee Registration With Material UI
 Implement a ReactJS App using Material UI library for Employee Registration with Validation.

 - Please find the attached screenshots and the demonstation video to understand the Functionality.